cullenmccutcheon/Data-Projects-TripleTen/Tableau Zomato Customer Segmentation and Sales Analysis/README.md

 ---
 ## Executive Summary

-Our analysis of Zomato's sales data reveals key opportunities to drive growth by optimizing how brands (our customers) interact with our platform and product offerings.
+Our analysis of Zomato's sales data reveals key opportunities to drive growth by increasing product offerings for brands (our customers), specifically Northern Indian Cuisine.

 Paratha Plaza is part of the Northern Indian cuisine segment, which is our largest and most diverse.
 However, most brands in this segment currently have low-value purchasing patterns (limited product variety).

 The data shows that Zomato saw strong and consistent sales growth with Domino's as Domino's began to purchase a wider variety of products.
-If more brands in the Northern Indian segment offered or purchased an expanded product selection, Zomato could potentially see sales growth in that segment.
+If more brands in the Northern Indian segment were offered and purchased an expanded product selection, Zomato could potentially see sales growth in that segment.
 Increasing the variety of options available to brands and encouraging diversity in their purchases could significantly improve sales in this segment.

 McDonald's, while a major buyer, typically purchases only one product.
 Expanding the range of products available to McDonald's presents a clear opportunity to increase their sales.